meshcentral-community/meshbook/README.md

 source ./venv/bin/activate
 pip3 install -r ./meshbook/requirements.txt
 ```
+Now copy the configuration template from ./templates and fill it in with the correct details.
+The url should start with `wss://` and end in `control.ashx`.<br>
-Then you can use meshbook, for example:
+After this you can use meshbook, for example:
 ```shell
 python3 ./meshbook/meshbook.py -pb examples/echo.yaml
 ```